jkenlooper/chillbox/docs/features.md

 - Support other language handlers for services
   - [Rust]
   - [Deno]
 - Start long running worker processes defined by the site.
-Support using [RQ] or a custom run command.
+Support using [RQ], [ARQ], or a custom run command.
 Allow running multiple copies of them.
 - Batching large jobs by spinning up temporary resources
 - Support for running OpenFaaS functions with [faasd](https://docs.openfaas.com/deployment/faasd/)